blairfix/read_sql/README.md

 ### Example:

 Head over to Libgen and download the Sci-Hub database dump.
 It's called `scimag.sql.gz` (or some variant).
 Download it and unpack it.
 Now we want to see what data is available.
-Go to the directory where scimag.sql lives, open a terminal and run:
+Go to the directory where `scimag.sql` lives, open a terminal and run:

 `cat scimag.sql | less`

 You can now browse through the file.
 (Don't try to open it in a text editor ... it's so huge your editor will blow up.)
 You'll see a lot of boiler plate stuff, but what's important is the `CREATE TABLE` text.
 It tells you what variables are available.
-Here' its `ID`, `DOI`, `Title`, and so on.
+Here, its `ID`, `DOI`, `Title`, and so on.

 ```